ryan-kirkman/challenges/README.md

    able to understand the great work you'll do :D).
 0. As is mentioned in the [development practices](docs/development_practices.md), you should be doing the development of this in a topic branch.
 Once you have something in your branch, you can open a Pull Request (to your own master branch) any time you like.
 You can use this pull request to discuss something code specific, or if you'd like some feedback on your code.
 0. Once you have something more substantial to show, make sure you have a pull request open so that a code review can be performed within it.
+0. To speed up the review process please be sure to have a **separate commit with the boilerplate setup of your project** (this should probably be your first commit too).
 0. Have fun!

 *Note*: The git branches [backend-basic-setup][1] / [frontend-basic-setup][2]